Gallahad072/Ethical-Hacks/Exif-Tool/README.md

-# Network Listener
+# EXIF Tool

-Welcome to a fun way to inflate one's ego, be paranoid, or track someone.

-This [program](listener.py) will listen and announce when a certain device joins or leaves a network.
+This [program](exif.py) find or remove valuable EXIF data from images.

 ## Requirements

-Install [nmap](https://nmap.org/download.html) onto your computer

-Install python-nmap with pip:
+Install Pillow with pip:

-`pip install python-nmap`
+`pip install Pillow`

 I am using python 3.9.8

 ## Functions

-`listen(device)`
+`getExifData(all=False)`

 > This is the main function.
 >
-> Listens whether a device is or is not on the network and announces it.
+> Prints EXIF data for every image in the images folder.
 >
-> If a device is not passed in it will create a device.

-`getHosts()`

-> Returns a dictionairy of host names and ip addresses on the network.

-`getDevice()`

-> Returns a device selected by user from active devices on the network.
+> If 'all' is set to True, all data will be displayed, otherwise only crucial data will be displayed.

+`removeExifData()`

+> Removes EXIF data from all the images in the image folder.

 ## Use